Death at Burning Man under investigation as thousands stranded - latest updates

 Organizers closed vehicle access on Saturday and told those still trying to enter the festival to turn around and go home.

 Revellers were left to trudge through mud, many barefoot or wearing plastic bags on their feet, after being urged to shelter in place and conserve food, water and other supplies.
-Organizers have rationed sales of ice and portable toilets are unable to be serviced.

-The event began on 27 August and was scheduled to end on Monday, according to the US Bureau of Land Management, which oversees the area where the festival is being held.
+The festival has been shrouded in misinformation that the gathering is housing an outbreak of the deadly Ebola virus.
+However, the Bureau of Land Management said: "We have heard no information of any participants with Ebola."

+The event began on 27 August and was scheduled to end on Monday.
 Despite those challenges, organizers said that they plan to carry on with the festival’s finale — the burning of a 40-foot effigy.

 The event is expected to take place at around 9.30pm PDT Monday, weather permitting.